 Cora Marshall, born in Washington, DC, is an artist, educator, and scholar.
 She received her B.F.A. from Howard University; Master of Science in Education from Bank Street College of Education with Parsons School of Design; and her doctorate in art from New York University.
-Dr. Marshall is a retired professor and former chairperson (2006-2012) of the Department of Art at Central Connecticut State University.
+Dr. Marshall, Professor of Art Emeritus, served as chairperson of the Department of Art at Central Connecticut State University 2006 - 2012.
 Marshall has exhibited both internationally and nationally including National Conference of Artists; Kumasi, Ghana; A.I.R.
-Gallery NYC; Skylight Restoration Gallery in Brooklyn; Hammonds House Gallery in Atlanta; Pittsburgh Center for the Arts; Craftery Gallery, in Hartford; the Rosenburg Gallery at NYU; and Picture That, LLC, Stamford, CT with multiple venues.
-Dr. Marshall’s current research interest focuses on contemporary African American artists, in particular, Black women artists (African/African-Native women artists).
+Gallery NYC; Skylight Restoration Gallery in Brooklyn; Hammonds House Gallery in Atlanta; Pittsburgh Center for the Arts; Craftery Gallery, in Hartford; the Rosenburg Gallery at NYU; Picture That, LLC, Stamford, CT, and Gallerie 909, St. Petersburg, FL.
+Dr. Marshall’s current research interest focuses on contemporary African American artists, in particular, Black women artists of African and African-Native descent.
 She has presented at numerous professional venues including the Wadsworth Atheneum in Hartford, Cornell University, Columbia University Teachers College in NY, College Art Association, Connecticut Art Education Association, and Southern Connecticut State University, in New Haven.
+Dr. Marshall received the Lifetime Contribution to the Arts Award (2014) from the Greater New Britain Arts Alliance.
 Dr. Marshall currently resides in the Gulfport, FL area.

 SELECTED SOLO EXHIBITIONS